 REI also deployed IBM's DB2 9 Viper technology to run REI's marketing campaigns.
-REI's site will recognize its members when they log in, allowing them to serve up content customized towards individual users
+REI's site will recognize its members when they log in, allowing them to serve up content customized towards individual users.

-Case Study Questions
+VIDEO CASE QUESTIONS

-1. What is a data warehouse and why is REI building one?

-2. What are some of the disadvantages of consumer cooperatives compared to 'traditional' firms?

-3. Describe some of the marketing strategies that REI's data warehouse will allow them to use.
-Would these have been possible before the data warehouse was built?

-4. What are some of the risks or concerns surrounding the creation of a data warehouse?

-5. Why do you think REI chose to work with IBM's data warehouse technology?
+- 1. What is a data warehouse and why is REI building one? - 2.
+What are some of the disadvantages of consumer cooperatives compared to 'traditional' firms? - 3.
+Describe some of the marketing strategies that REI's data warehouse will allow it to use.
+Would these have been possible before the data warehouse was built? - 4.
+What are some of the risks or concerns surrounding the creation of a data warehouse? - 5.
+Why do you think REI chose to work with IBM's data warehouse technology?

+COPYRIGHT NOTICE

-Copyright © 2009 Kenneth Laudon.
-Copyright © 2009 Pearson Education.
+Copyright © 2013 Kenneth Laudon.